roxana-florea/Trivia-game/README.md

 * Choose one of the multiple choice answers
 * You have 15 seconds to answer each question
 * Each correct answer weights 1 point
-* After the time has expired and you didn't chose an answer you lost that point and can move on to the next question
+* After you ran out of time and you didn't chose an answer you lost that point and can move on to the next question

 ## Demo
 Play <a href="https://gallant-heyrovsky-938a3f.netlify.app/">here</a>